s-aniruddha/s-aniruddha/README.md

 ### Hi there, I'm Aniruddha Sundararajan 👋

-- 🌱 I’m a final year dual degree student at Indian Institute of Technology Madras, majoring in Engineering Physics and Data Science
+- 🌱 I’m a final year dual degree student at the Indian Institute of Technology Madras, majoring in Engineering Physics and Data Science
 - 🔭 Currently working on **Matching options to tasks in Hierarchical Reinforcement Learning**
 - 🔎 Intersted in Deep Learning, Reinforcement Learning and Natural Language Processing
 - 🤔 Curious about Explainable AI and First-principles based architectures